 Recently, I was asked how I have so much peace.
 My life isn’t perfect.
 No I have daily stress, frustrations, and discouragements.
 Just like everyone else in the world.
 But, a couple years ago (not exactly sure when), I found a deeper peace that I had not known existed.
 I call it the Shalom of Yeshua.
 Which is just Hebrew for the peace of Salvation.
 Yeshua is the Hebrew way of saying the name “Jesus.”
 This name actually means the salvation of YHVH.

 YHVH (or Yehovah) is the Hebrew name of the LORD from the Bible.
 So, Yeshua is the salvation of the LORD.
-If you are one of my regular readers you may be wondering why I only found this deep peace a couple years ago, since I have been a Christian since I was a child.
+If you are one of my regular readers you may be wondering why I only found this deep peace a couple years ago, since I have been a believer since I was a child.

 In my experience with children, my own and others, most children if taught these basic Bible truths believe them and grasp them very quickly.
 Especially, if a child is taught the traditional Bible stories over and over again.

-So, at a young age, I believed in Jesus and asked Him to be my Lord and Savior.
+So, at a young age, I believed in Yeshua and asked Him to be my Lord and Savior.
 A few years later, I understood that making Him my Lord meant giving my whole self to Him.
 I wanted to live everyday and every moment for Him.

 If you read some of my older posts, you will see that just because I desired to be good and do right, I often did not do good or what was right.
 I often felt depressed and discouraged at my lack of Godly character.
 Over the years, I continued to study God’s Word , to seek Him with all my heart, soul, mind, and strength, and to do right by others.
 I went to church, I served in church, I went to Bible studies, I lead Bible studies, I tried to do and be everything I thought God wanted me to be, I tried to do what the church told me to do.